 Fortunately, the customer relationships Fred and Henry had developed over the years put Joe in a good position to move forward with the company.
 He was not starting from zero, and with his father's tutelage, lots of reading and studying, he learned how to plumb.
 That being said, you never graduate from plumbing school.
 Yes, you earn a license, you receive other schooling and certifications, but you never stop learning.

-In 1999, David Dietrich, Joe’s brother-in-law joined the family business and has handled office management, troubleshooting and training.
-Betsy, Joe’s daughter, joined the company in 2013, following in her Grandmother’s footsteps by taking over the bookkeeping, among other tasks.
+In 1999, David Dietrich, Joe's brother-in-law moved to Columbus and joined the family business.
+He has handled office management, troubleshooting and training.

 "Family is a strong component of our continuity and commitment.
 Customers want to know who is coming into their homes and businesses.
 It's a matter of trust.
 And trust involves a company that has longevity and stability" says Joe Lohmeyer.